PSA – QuickBooks Online Integration

 Exporting Invoices

-PSA allows users to export individual invoices to QuickBooks from either the Post Invoice or Invoice Manager page.
+PSA allows users to export individual invoices to QuickBooks Online from either the Post Invoice or Invoice Manager page.

 Exporting Multi Client Invoice Batches